-- (a) A mixed population development is a public housing development or portion of a development that was reserved for elderly families and disabled families at its inception (and has retained that character) or SAHA at some point after its inception obtained HUD approval to give preference in tenant selection for all units in the development (or portion of a development) to elderly and disabled families [24 CFR 960.102]. - Elderly family means a family whose head, spouse, cohead, or sole member is a person who is at least 62 years of age [24 CFR 5.403]. - (ii) Disabled family means a family whose head, spouse, cohead, or sole member is a person with disabilities [24 CFR 5.403]. - (b) SAHA must give elderly and disabled families equal preference in selecting these families for admission to mixed population developments. - (c) SAHA may not establish a limit on the number of elderly or disabled families that may occupy a mixed population development.
-In selecting elderly and disabled families to fill these units, SAHA must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units.

-(d) SAHA may not discriminate against elderly or disabled families that include children (Fair Housing Amendments Act of 1988).
+(a) A mixed population development is a public housing development or portion of a development that was reserved for elderly families and disabled families at its inception (and has retained that character) or Opportunity Home at some point after its inception obtained HUD approval to give preference in tenant selection for all units in the development (or portion of a development) to elderly and disabled families [24 CFR 960.102].

+- (i) Elderly family means a family whose head, spouse, cohead, or sole member is a person who is at least 62 years of age [24 CFR 5.403]. - (ii) Disabled family means a family whose head, spouse, cohead, or sole member is a person with disabilities [24 CFR 5.403]. - (b) Opportunity Home must give elderly and disabled families equal preference in selecting these families for admission to mixed population developments. - (c) Opportunity Home may not establish a limit on the number of elderly or disabled families that may occupy a mixed population development.
+In selecting elderly and disabled families to fill these units, Opportunity Home must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units. - (d) Opportunity Home may not discriminate against elderly or disabled families that include children (Fair Housing Amendments Act of 1988). - (e) Opportunity Home will: - (i) Implement an 80 to 20 percent ratio of Elderly to Non-Elderly population at one or more communities; - (ii) Inform the Unified Application Center (UAC) of designated communities; and - (iii) Monitor the ratio until achieved.
-(e) SAHA will:

-- (i) Implement an 80 to 20 percent ratio of Elderly to Non-Elderly population at one or more communities; - (ii) Inform the Unified Application Center (UAC) of designated communities; and - (iii) Monitor the ratio until achieved.